Millennium Management LLC Sells 156,561 Shares of Macquarie Infrastructure Co. (NYSE:MIC)

-Millennium Management LLC trimmed its position in Macquarie Infrastructure Co.
-(NYSE:MIC) by 20.9% during the second quarter, according to its most recent 13F filing with the SEC.
-The fund owned 593,469 shares of the conglomerate’s stock after selling 156,561 shares during the period.
-Millennium Management LLC’s holdings in Macquarie Infrastructure were worth $22,712,000 as of its most recent filing with the SEC.
+Millennium Management LLC lowered its position in shares of Macquarie Infrastructure Co.
+(NYSE:MIC) by 20.9% during the second quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 593,469 shares of the conglomerate’s stock after selling 156,561 shares during the quarter.
+Millennium Management LLC’s holdings in Macquarie Infrastructure were worth $22,712,000 as of its most recent SEC filing.

-Several other large investors also recently bought and sold shares of the company.
-Blackstone Inc lifted its holdings in Macquarie Infrastructure by 4,013.7% during the second quarter.
-Blackstone Inc now owns 2,670,919 shares of the conglomerate’s stock worth $102,216,000 after acquiring an additional 2,605,991 shares in the last quarter.
-BlackRock Inc. boosted its holdings in shares of Macquarie Infrastructure by 48.0% during the second quarter.
-BlackRock Inc. now owns 5,906,267 shares of the conglomerate’s stock worth $226,033,000 after acquiring an additional 1,915,226 shares during the period.
-Goldman Sachs Group Inc. boosted its holdings in shares of Macquarie Infrastructure by 325.2% during the second quarter.
-Goldman Sachs Group Inc. now owns 1,220,639 shares of the conglomerate’s stock worth $46,714,000 after acquiring an additional 933,557 shares during the period.
-JPMorgan Chase & Co. boosted its stake in shares of Macquarie Infrastructure by 37.4% in the second quarter.
-JPMorgan Chase & Co. now owns 2,580,440 shares of the conglomerate’s stock valued at $98,754,000 after buying an additional 702,075 shares during the period.
-Finally, Segantii Capital Management Ltd bought a new stake in shares of Macquarie Infrastructure in the second quarter valued at approximately $21,518,000.
-Institutional investors and hedge funds own 88.99% of the company’s stock.
+A number of other institutional investors and hedge funds have also recently modified their holdings of MIC.
+Nisa Investment Advisors LLC raised its holdings in shares of Macquarie Infrastructure by 7.1% in the 2nd quarter.
+Nisa Investment Advisors LLC now owns 10,820 shares of the conglomerate’s stock worth $414,000 after acquiring an additional 720 shares during the last quarter.
+SG Americas Securities LLC increased its stake in shares of Macquarie Infrastructure by 16.3% during the 1st quarter.
+SG Americas Securities LLC now owns 7,543 shares of the conglomerate’s stock worth $240,000 after purchasing an additional 1,056 shares during the last quarter.
+JTC Employer Solutions Trusteee Ltd purchased a new stake in shares of Macquarie Infrastructure during the 2nd quarter worth approximately $46,000.
+Captrust Financial Advisors increased its stake in shares of Macquarie Infrastructure by 259.5% during the 1st quarter.
+Captrust Financial Advisors now owns 1,988 shares of the conglomerate’s stock worth $63,000 after purchasing an additional 1,435 shares during the last quarter.
+Finally, Amalgamated Bank boosted its holdings in Macquarie Infrastructure by 33.8% in the 2nd quarter.
+Amalgamated Bank now owns 11,410 shares of the conglomerate’s stock worth $437,000 after buying an additional 2,881 shares during the period.
+88.99% of the stock is currently owned by institutional investors and hedge funds.

 Separately, TheStreet downgraded shares of Macquarie Infrastructure from a “c-” rating to a “d+” rating in a report on Monday, October 11th.